Philippus/elastic4s/README.md

+## Aliases

+An [index alias](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html) is a logical name used to reference one or more indices.
+Most Elasticsearch APIs accept an index alias in place of an index name.

+For elastic4s syntax for aliases [click here](docs/alias.md).

 ## Synchronous Operations

 All operations are normally asynchronous.
 Sometimes though you might want to block - for example when doing snapshots or when creating the initial index.
 You can call `.await` on any operation to block until the result is ready.
 This is especially useful when testing.